LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Benchmarking and Attributing Branch Factors

 \subsection{Pareto Analysis of BF}

-We perform a Pareto analysis to identify the relative influence of all IFs of BF.
-For each factor $D_i$, we define the unnormalized \textit{Impact} $\tilde{I}(D_i)$ as the average absolute pairwise difference in BF when varying $D_i$ while holding other dimensions constant:
+How dominant is this alignment effect compared to other factors? \cref{fig:bf_ratio_heatmap} offers a first look: the Base/Aligned BF ratio is consistently high ($\gg 1$) across diverse tasks and models, peaking at 10$\times$ for \textsc{Random Strings} (task-wide) and appearing overall mildest for OLMo-2 (model-wide).
+To rigorously rank alignment against model size ($S$), generation ($G$), and prompt complexity ($C$), we perform a Pareto analysis (\cref{fig:pareto_analysis}) for Llama models.
+For each factor $D_i$, we define the unnormalized \textit{Impact} $\tilde{I}(D_i)$ as the average absolute pairwise difference in BF when varying $D_i$ while holding other dimensions constant: \begin{small}